Skip to main content

 Call / Put

-A call gives an investor the right to buy shares of a stock or ETF at a specific strike price before the contract’s expiration date.
-A put gives investors the right to sell underlying shares of a stock or ETF at a specified strike price before the contract’s expiration date.
+A call gives an investor the right to buy shares of a stock or ETF, or the value of the index, at a specific strike price before the contract’s expiration date.
+A put gives investors the right to sell underlying shares of a stock or ETF, or the value of the index, at a specified strike price before the contract’s expiration date.

 Strike price

 Strike price is the pre-agreed upon price that the option contract will execute at if exercised.
-For calls, it’s the price at which the option holder can purchase the underlying asset.
-For puts, it’s the price that the holder can sell the underlying asset for.
+For calls, it’s the price at which the option holder can purchase the underlying asset, or the value of the index.
+For puts, it’s the price that the holder can sell the underlying asset, or the value of the index, for.

 Expiration date

 Expiration date is the date on which the option contract expires.
-With American Options, Option holders have the right to exercise any day up to and including the day of expiration.
-Right now, all Options traded on Public are American Options.
+With American options, option holders have the right to exercise any day up to and including the day of expiration.
+With European options, option holders can only exercise at expiration.
+On Public, all stock & ETF options are American, and all index options are European.

 Price